karlmutch/duat/README.md

 # The name duat

 Duat is the name given by the egyptians to the underworld.
 As the sun set each day and travelled through the underworld being regenerated it would cast light on to the souls nearby bringing them to life for a period of time as it passed by.
-While passing through the duat I hope these tools shine some light on your travels.
+While passing through the duat these tools hope to light each of the hours in your build pipeline.

 # Motivating use-cases